 - Care Coordination Services consists of activities to provide coordination of substance use disorder care, mental health care, and medical care, and to provide connections to services and supports for your health.
-Care Coordination is provided with all services and can occur in clinical or non-clinical settings, including in your community. - Care Coordination Services include coordinating with medical and mental health providers to monitor and support health conditions, discharge planning, and coordinating with ancillary services including connecting you to community-based services such as childcare, transportation, and housing.

-- Care Coordination shall be consistent with and shall not violate confidentiality of any member as set forth in Federal and California law. - Your plan offers care coordination services by licensed, certified or registered staff at all levels of care.
+Care Coordination is provided with all services and can occur in clinical or nonclinical settings, including in your community. - Care Coordination Services include coordinating with medical and mental health providers to monitor and support health conditions, discharge planning, and coordinating with ancillary services including connecting you to community-based services such as childcare, transportation, and housing. - Your plan offers care coordination services by licensed, certified or registered staff at all levels of care.
 Your Care Coordinator/Case Manager can help provide you with advocacy, care coordination to physical health and mental health, assistance with transportation, housing, vocational services, educational and transition services to help get you back on the track you want to be. - The amount and types of care coordination that beneficiaries receive depend on the person's specific needs, and care coordination is provided in accordance with the person's goals.
 In some cases, beneficiaries will receive more intense and targeted care coordination services to support their successful participation in SUD treatment services.
 This will be determined by the beneficiary and the provider, based on the beneficiary's needs.
 You can always discuss care coordination services with your provider to make sure you are receiving the most benefit out of your plan.